 Another interesting process was infilling of the gap between the dual dunes.
 Typically, the dual dune would transform into a single dune relatively quickly, depending on the severity of the storms.
 This is illustrated in Figure 62.
-In this case, the dune is transformed to a single dune by year 15 of the 50 yr life cycle.
-However, numerical bedform smoothing is dominating this process, and this is discussed further in Section 7.5.
+In this case, the dune is transformed to a single dune by year 15 of the 50 year life cycle.
+Again, this process may not be as aggressive if the dune is vegetated.
+However, dune vegetation may be sparse so at least locally, this process is likely to occur similar to that shown in the model.

 Figure 62.
-Select plots of a dual dune profile at four times in a life cycle: undamaged (upper left), year 8 (upper right), year 10 (lower left), and year 15 (lower right).
+Select plots of a dual dune profile at 4 times in a life cycle: undamaged (upper left), year 8 (upper right), year 10 (lower left), and year 15 (lower right).
 Damaged profile is typical of dual dune and illustrates transition from dual to single dune.

-7.4.5 Volume of mobilized sand with bedform smoothing
+Volume of mobilized sand

-The total volume of mobilized sand (erosion + accretion) and the erosion-only volume associated with each rebuild were determined using quadrature numerical integration.
-The mean and SD across all life cycles were computed and are summarized in Table 12 and Table 13.
-Table 12 summarizes the erosion only while Table 13 summarizes the sum of absolute values of erosion and accretion.
+The total volume of mobilized sand (erosion+accretion) and the erosiononly volume associated with each rebuild were determined using quadrature numerical integration.
+The mean and standard deviation across all life cycles were computed and are summarized in Table 12 and Table 13.
+Table 12 summarizes the erosion only while Table 13summarizes the sum of erosion and accretion.